 - Potential long-term impact beyond the time frame of the FLC (e.g., changes in courses or curricula, dissemination of work through presentations or publications).

-Professional travel funds will be available in the fiscal year following the year in which the FLC meets and are subject to all state funding requirements.
+Professional travel funds will be available in the fiscal year following the year in which the FLC meets and are subject to all state funding requirements and CETL budget limitations.
 In order to receive these funds, participants must be employed by KSU at the time of the expenditure.
 Travel funding will not be released until the FLC Coordinator submits a final written report on the FLC's activities that includes verification that a participant attended at least 80% of all scheduled meetings and events.
 Funds are nontransferable to other uses or faculty.
 Funds will be awarded only to full-time faculty who are under contract with Kennesaw State University.
 Fund availability is subject to CETL's budget constraints and end of year deadlines.

 Selection and Application Process